-Having assessed the information and identified exempt information, I can confirm that I am withholding some information in these reports under sections 31(1)(a),(b),(d) and (g) and (2)(a) of the Act which relate to law enforcement; specifically, on the grounds that disclosure would, or would be likely to, prejudice the prevention or detection of crime, the apprehension or prosecution of offenders, the collection of the licence fee and the BBC's ability to discharge its public functions in respect of such matters.
+Having assessed the information and identified exempt information, I can confirm that I am withholding some information within these reports under section 31(I)(a), (b), (d) and (g) and 2(a) of the Act which relates to law enforcement; i.e. that disclosure would, or would be likely to, prejudice the prevention or detection of crime, the collection of the licence fee and the BBC's ability to discharge its public functions in respect of such matters.
 This is because it would provide information of use to those seeking to evade and/or assist others in evading paying the licence fee.